 During sessions, delegates and chairpersons may pass notes to one another while in formal debate or moderated caucus.
-Notes can be used for questions, asking support or coordinating negotiation strategies.
+Notes can be used for questions, asking for support or coordinating negotiation strategies.
 During sessions there may be note-passers present to deliver the notes to the addressee(s).
 Note-passing shall be strictly for diplomatic purposes only.
 The Chairpersons reserve the right to read notes or suspend note-passing when they deem it necessary.
 It is prudent to keep the note passing to a minimum so as to not disturb formal sessions.
-Electronic note-passing is highly encouraged.